 Neymar is known for hosting lavish celebrations with big personalities in attendance, inevitably drawing media attention.

 “So, who doesn’t like to party?
-Everyone likes to have fun,” Neymar said in an interview with French station TF1.
+Everyone likes to have fun,” Neymar said.

 “I know when I can go, I know when I can do it, when I can’t.

 “Contrary to what people think, that I’m immature, that I don’t know what I do.”

 Neymar, 28, was criticised for staging a week-long New Year’s Eve party for a reported 150 people at his seafront mansion in Rio de Janeiro, Brazil, despite a rise in COVID-19 cases.

 He added that he does not believe his social life hinders his performances on the pitch and said he needs to blow off some steam from football.

 “I’ve been in football for several years, ” he said.
 “If you stay 100% with your head focused on just playing football, in my opinion, you end up exploding.
 It is my time to relax, to be calm… I will never stop doing it.”